nicolonucci/The-Architecture-of-Opportunity/README.md

 ---

 ##  References

 - [YouTube Data API v3](https://developers.google.com/youtube/v3)
 - [Google Trends Terms](https://policies.google.com/terms)
 - [OpenAI API](https://openai.com/api/)

 ---
 ##  License

 This project was developed as an academic Data Management project.
-All results and images are from a run executed on February 6th, 2026, using "data science" as the topic.
+All example results and images are from a pipeline run executed on **February 6th, 2026**, using *"data science"* as the topic.
+---